HenryMorganDibie/Weather-Insights-and-Predictive-Modeling-Pipeline/README.md

 * Data Collection:

-Weather Data: Collected historical and real-time data on temperature, humidity, wind speed, pressure, visibility, cloud cover, and weather descriptions from various cities.
+Weather Data: Collected historical and real-time data on temperature, humidity, wind speed, pressure, visibility, cloud cover, and weather descriptions of various cities from OpenWeatherMap.

 Variables: Gathered information from diverse states in Nigeria to capture regional climate patterns and trends, including temperature extremes, humidity levels, and seasonal variations.